local-advocate/Indicators/README.md

 ### Visualization

-* The indicators and the result of thier algorithms are plotted and visualized on a graph (including decisions to *buy*, *sell*, etc.)
+* The indicators and the result of their algorithms are plotted and visualized on a graph (including decisions to *buy*, *sell*, etc.)

 ### Back-Testing